-Delicious Butternut squash soup – with coconut milk
+Delicious Crockpot Butternut Squash Soup - with coconut milk

 This is a delicious and hearty soup, perfect for the fall when squash are a good buy!
 The coconut milk adds a wonderful flavor enhancement.

-Now is the time to try butternut squash soup!
+Now is the time to try a crockpot butternut squash soup!
 This was published last year, but, I just wanted to share it again.
 Because now is the time to make it!

 This recipe for butternut squash soup is amazing!
 My kids, who aren't soup fans, or even vegetable fans ate it.
 That's saying a lot for this recipe!
 They like coconut and it's the hint of coconut that gives it a rich flavor.
 And makes it satisfying and filling.

 Ok, I'm going to confess one of my biggest darkest secrets to you now.
 Did you know for years I thought this was butternut squash.
 If a recipe called for butternut squash, this is what I bought.

 But, now I know.
 That was acorn squash and below is butternut squash!

 I found out when I asked the produce guy which squash was spaghetti squash and he named about 4 that were in the bin.
 I actually tried correcting him and I think he really didn't think much of my squash identifying abilities.
 I think he tried really hard not to roll his eyes.
 So now I know.
 And now you know too (if you didn't already).
 As an fyi, you can totally substitute acorn squash for butternut squash in most recipes.
 For years I did!